Questions about Admissions

 - At least 8 semester credit hours in philosophy, or the equivalent.

 - At least 12 credit hours in theology or religious studies.

 - Significant service experience, preferably in ministry in the Catholic Church.

 Q: 8 credits of philosophy?
 Why so much philosophy for a program in theology?
 And what do you mean by “the equivalent?”

-By 8 credits in philosophy “or the equivalent” we mean that sometimes other kinds of humanities courses can be counted toward the philosophy requirement.
-The MDiv Director will make this determination on the basis of your academic record.
+By 8 credits, in philosophy “or the equivalent” we mean that sometimes other kinds of humanities courses can be counted toward the philosophy requirement.
+The MDiv Director will make this determination on the basis of a student's academic record.

 Q: What are some of the factors that go into admissions decisions?